wolfvictorOSI/Edge-Data-Store-Docs/V1/Health/Health.md

 # Edge Data Store health

-Insight into the health of the Edge Data Store and the components that make it up can be critical for ensuring that your needs for data collection are being met.
-To that end, Edge Data Store and its components produce health information.
+Edge Data Store and its components produce health information to provide insight into their status, which is critical for monitoring data collection.
 When configured, Edge Data Store transfers health information to OMF endpoints, including the types and containers that represent available health information.
-To enable this functionality, you must configure one or more health endpoints.
+To enable this functionality, configure one or more health endpoints.

 ## EDS adapter health